lemocla/Codzilla/README.md

     - I want a responsive website so that I can access it on different devices.
     - I want to easily navigate across the site so that I can find the information I need.
     - I want to search events without having to register so that I can assess if this website is for me
-    - I want to view a details for an event so that I can see all the practical information
+    - I want to view details for an event so that I can see all the practical information
     - I want to sign-up on the website so that I can join or organise an event
     - I want to read about how to use this website so that I can make the most of the features on offer.

     **As a returning user:**
-    - I want to login on the website so that I can make use of all the features on the website
+    - I want to login onto the website so that I can make use of all the features on the website
     - I want to be able to edit my profile so that I can update my personal information
     - I want to set my preferences for my notification so that I don’t miss important information
     - I want to reset my password if I forgot it so that I can access my account